Representation learning in cerebellum-like structures: Functional relevance of plasticity in expansion layers

 \subsection{Reinforced plasticity enhances association strength and generalization}

 While classical models place reinforcement-driven plasticity at the output of cerebellum-like structures, evidence presented above suggests that the expansion layers themselves also undergo associative modification.
 Pairing a sensory stimulus with neuromodulatory activation changes sensory representations in both the mushroom body (MB) calyx~\cite{yu2006drosophila, szyszka2008associative, akalal2010late, louis2018cyclic, ,zhou_suppression_2019, Delestro2020, Baltruschat2020, qiao_input-timing-dependent_2022} and the cerebellar granule layer~\cite{prestori2013gating, cao2022nicotine}.
 This second, “input-level” stage of associative learning may not simply duplicate output plasticity but instead serve distinct and complementary functions for adaptive behavior.
-This is in line with recent experimental work suggesting that associative learning in the MB calyx serves a separate encoding of \emph{association strength} of a stimulus, independent of the valence or adaptive behavior that is associated through learning at the output stage~\cite{boto2019independent}.
+This is in line with experimental work suggesting that associative learning in the MB calyx serves a separate encoding of \emph{association strength} of a stimulus, independent of the valence or adaptive behavior that is associated through learning at the output stage~\cite{boto2019independent}.
+Moreover, mossy fiber inputs that convey feedback signals from the cerebellar nucleus to the granule layer have been found to undergo plasticity and enhance the association strength in eyeblink conditioning in mice~\cite{gao2016excitatory}.
 Interestingly, incorporating a separate learning of the association strength of a stimulus is also a key element in models of human associative learning~\cite{mackintosh1975theory, le2016attention, radulescu2019holistic}.
 Here, we argue that a separate learning of association strength in the expansion layer is also a general property of cerebellum-like structures (see Box~\ref{info:assoc} for a formal argument) and yields the following functional advantages.